jadedjeff/qbittorrent-series-optimizer/README.md

 Code

         pip install qbittorrent-api
-This command installs the necessary dependencies, including urllib3, requests, and attrdict.
+This command installs the necessary dependencies, including urllib3, requests, and attrdict

-This script should be run after you open qbittorent
-It will automatically change the priority of the earlest episode being downloaded in a series within a torrent to maximum and then change it to the "not downloaded" status at the end to stop sharing that specific file
-I have found this speeds up the overall download of a TV series I have added in the ability to change all other files to "do not download" to speed things up a bit more.
-This is especially useful when downloading in high quality where file sizes are larger, or obscure series so you can start to watch sooner.